telent/liminix/doc/user.rst

 .. code-block:: console

-    NIX_PATH=nixpkgs=../nixpkgs:$NIX_PATH  nix-build -I liminix-config=./tests/smoke/configuration.nix --arg device "import ./devices/qemu" -A outputs.default
+    nix-build -I liminix-config=./tests/smoke/configuration.nix --arg device "import ./devices/qemu" -A outputs.default

 ``outputs.default`` is intended to do something appropriate for the device, whatever that is.
 For the qemu device, it creates a directory containing a squashfs root image and a kernel.

-As of Feb 2023, flashing devices is not implemented other than by taking the covers off and connecting wires to the serial console pads - so, check in the Developer Manual.

 Future versions of this manual will at this point refer to device-specific instructions for installing Liminix using the router's Web UI or other non-invasive method.
+As of Feb 2023, the only way to flash a device is to take the cover off and connect wires to the serial console pads - so, check in the Developer Manual.

 Updating a running device